 At the South end of Palafox overlooking Pensacola Bay, the antipasto platter at Jaco’s Bayfront Bar & Grill is sure to please your visual and culinary appetite.
 Enjoy stunning sunsets while smearing eggplant caponata on little toasts.
 Cheers!

 West of Palafox

 Situated a few blocks west of Palafox, Union Public House offers a true Salt ‘N’ Cure experience.
 Build your own board with a selection of nine charcuteries, seven artisan cheeses and a whole a la carte list of seasonal mustards, pickles, preserves and toasts.
 Insider tip – stay for dinner.
 This crafty southern pub is a personal favorite boasting exotic flavors with southern roots.

 East of Palafox

-Around the corner at Lucy’s in the Square, a quaint patio awaits with flatbreads, small plates and elaborate cheese boards.
-Named after the owner’s pup, Lucy’s has great specials offering $4 champagne pops, thirsty Thursday, 1/2 off flatbreads every Sunday and wine down Wednesday.
+There's nothing quite like the views of Seville Square.
+From quaint evenings to bustling weekend events, there's an infectious energy to go around.
+On the corner, Lucy’s in the Square, features a quaint patio awaits with flatbreads, small plates and elaborate cheese boards.
+Named after the owner’s pup, Lucy’s has great specials offering $4 champagne pops, thirsty Thursday, 1/2 off flatbreads every Sunday, and wine down Wednesday.

 Waterfront cheese-filled views await you and both H20 at the Hilton Pensacola Beach and the Wine Bar on the Boardwalk.
 Like the one on Palafox, but under different ownership, the Wine Bar offers a bold selection of build-your-own cheese plates with the added option of small plates, decadent entrees and even brunch.
 Sound-side views offer a quaint background to wind down to.